UltraMessaging/um_troubleshoot/README.md

 an important goal.
 However, in the real world,
-if you've lost both the original packet and the initial retransmission, then you are having a severe traffic overload.
+if you've lost both the original packet and the initial retransmission, then you probably had a severe traffic overload.
 Sending retransmissions on top of the already overloading traffic just makes the situation worse.
 Better to wait extra time to let the burst subside.